-- 1. Log in to the command line for the BIG-IP[®] system. - 2.
-At the prompt, type iprep_lookup IP_address where IP_address is the address whose reputation you want to verify.
-For example, to verify 1.1.1.1:
+- 1. Log in to the command line for the BIG-IP® system. - 2.
+At the prompt, type iprep_lookup IP_address where IP address is the address whose reputation you want to verify.
+For port or network scans and DoS attacks.
+If the IP address is not found in the IP intelligence database, the system returns the message iprep lookup not found for ip = <ip address>.

 '''

-iprep lookup 1.1.1.1
+where IP_address is the address whose reputation you want to verify.
+For example, to verify 1.1.1.1:

 '''